sf105/sttp-book/chapters/getting-started/why-software-testing.md

 }
 ```

-Take a moment here to understand why.
-This else if should actually just be an if.

-Yes, this is indeed a very simple bug.
-But the point is that those mistakes
+Again, this is indeed a very simple bug.
+Once you found it, it might indeed
+look stupid.
+But those mistakes
 can and do happen all the time.
-As developers, we usually deal with very complex software and it is challenging for us to have everything in our minds.
+Why?
+The answer is simple: developers deal
+with highly complex software systems.
+Software systems that are composed of millions (if not billions) of lines of code.
+Software that generates tons of data per second.
+Software that communicates with hundreds (if not thousands) of external systems in an assynchronous and distributed manner.
+Software that has millions of user requests for hour.
+It is simply impossible to predict, during development time, everything that can happen.

 **This is why we need to test software.
-Because bugs do happen.**
+Because the world is complex, bugs do happen.**
-** And they can really have a huge impact in our lifes.**
+ And they can really have a huge impact in our lifes.

-And that is what we are going to focus throughout this course.
-Hopefully, with everything we are going to teach you, you will have enough knowledge to rigorously test your software, and make sure that bugs like thise one do not happen.
+What is the solution?
+To rigorously and systematically test the software systems we develop.

 {% set video_id = "xtLgp8LXWp8" %}
 {% include "/includes/youtube.md" %}

+## References

+* Wikipedia.
+List of software bugs. https://en.wikipedia.org/wiki/List_of_software_bugs